You can enter up to three award categories by nominating your own or another organisation/initiative. There is no charge to enter.

 In the Digital innovation of the year – technology award, we showcase how digital innovation is solving problems faced by professionals working across the international education sector.
 These are very wide-ranging in their scope and there are examples that have an impact on all facets of our industry.

 Student counselling is a vital part of the international education industry.
 The Student counselling organisation of the year award is an opportunity for organisations to showcase outstanding innovation, global collaboration, successful business expansion, diversification of portfolio, and exemplary support for students that goes above and beyond standard expectations.
 This category is an opportunity for companies that support institutions with student placement to submit their own entry, or for schools, colleges and universities to nominate a partner for the award.

 Employability international impact award

-Students study for a multitude of reasons, but one overriding factor as to why students choose to undertake an international study experience is to improve their long-term employment prospects.
-In this category, we want to hear from organisations at any level who are proactively changing what and how they teach their students, to ensure they have a genuinely improved chance of finding and securing meaningful employment post-graduation.
+Students choose to undertake an international study experience for a multitude of reasons, but one overriding factor is to improve their long-term employment prospects.
+For the Employability international impact award, we recognise organisations who are proactively changing what and how they teach their students, or offering new services, to ensure students have a genuinely improved chance of finding and securing meaningful employment post-graduation.